deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 Use-cases that may exhibit uneven traffic patterns are *Chat bots*, *Conversational AI*, and *Code Generation*.

 Unless you have a good understanding of your traffic patterns upfront, it may be hard to fully optimize compiled backends like TensorRT-LLM and Transformers NeuronX.
-We recommend starting with a backend like lmi-dist that may not be as performant as a compiled backend that has been fully tuned, but still achieves high performance and is more resilient to variable traffic patterns.
+We recommend starting with a backend like vLLM that may not be as performant as a compiled backend that has been fully tuned, but still achieves high performance and is more resilient to variable traffic patterns.
-Starting with lmi-dist allows you to collect data on your traffic patterns, and then use that data to understand whether a backend like TensorRT-LLM could be a better fit to achieve higher performance.
+Starting with vLLM allows you to collect data on your traffic patterns, and then use that data to understand whether a backend like TensorRT-LLM could be a better fit to achieve higher performance.

 Even traffic and Uneven traffic represent extremes on a continuum.
 The traffic you expect or observe will likely be a combination of both types of traffic, but may lean towards one type more than the other.